Cellexs/BVOC/Deliverables/D.2 Requirements.md

 # 1.1.
-Problem statement “Chris”
+Problem Statement

 The problem of **having a very large amount of active users being followed** affects **heavily active social media users**; the impact of which is **forgetting or missing important information or updates about some of those users.**

 # 1.2.
-Product Position Statement “Chris”
+Product Position Statement

 For **social media users** who **struggle to remember information about the many people they follow**, **BVOC is a Social Media App** that **organizes and allows users to heavily customize the information they see and are updated about**, providing **automatic updates of user chosen information, and superior organization.**

 # 1.3.
-Value Proposition “Anas”
+Value Proposition

 Value Propostion:
 Our value proposition is that BVOC provides an easier and more automated and organized social media platform to users with large amounts of followers or that desire a superior form of organization through user customized group settings for the main update feed.